-Sleep is an important part of health and daytime functioning.
+Sleep is an imperative part of health and daytime functioning.
 It is a biological requirement for human life.
-Just think about that -- every human who has ever lived has gone to sleep (nearly) every day of their life.
+Every human who has ever lived has gone to sleep (nearly) every day of their life.
 This is no accident, but an expression of a complex result of genetics, physiology, and behavior that exists in a social-environmental context.
-The Sleep and Health Research Program aims to gain a better understanding of how sleep works, how it impacts health, how it is influenced by the world around us, and what we can do to help people get better sleep.
+The Sleep and Health Research Program aims to better understand how sleep works, how it impacts health, how it is influenced by the world around us, and what we can do to help people get better sleep.

 Browse through our many training opportunities for undergraduates, graduate students, interns, postdocs, and professionals looking for continuing education.

 Get details about our current research projects and funding.
 Browse all of our scientific publications and access downloadable resources.